-The image stands on top of a circular base pedestal, clothed with rich fabrics in red (symbol for blood) or sometimes green (for luck), wears golden jewelry such as a gilded neck chain and bears Spanish imperial regalia including a gold crown while holding a scepter and a globus cruciger in his hands.
+The image stands on top of a circular base pedestal, clothed with rich fabrics in red (symbolizing shed blood to save humanity) or sometimes green (for luck), wears golden jewelry such as a gilded neck chain, and bears Spanish imperial regalia including a gold crown while holding a scepter and globus cruciger (a globe with a cross on top, symbolizing the Christian conquest) in his hands.

 This figure was brought by the Spaniards and is known as the Santo Niño de Cebu, the oldest surviving Christian relic in the Philippines.

 But way back in the pre-Spanish period, similar wooden idols were placed on multiple areas of the community by the early inhabitants of what is now the Philippines and were venerated as guardians, protectors, and pagan idols.

 The Animist people of the Visayas region worshiped a time god known as Kanlaon or Laon, equivalent to the creator god Bathala of the Tagalogs.
 He was the supreme deity in the Visayan pantheon, but a relatively distant creator to the people.